 I have always been a big fan of director Dante.
 His films are consistently fun, and despite his almost reverential approach to genre films, the fact that all of his movies are filled with awesome references to old favorites always makes me very happy.

 For example, in Dante’s 1981 cult horror classic The Howling, most of the main characters are named after famous horror movie directors.
-Piranha and Gremlins (with cameos by Steven Spielberg and Robby the Robot from Forbidden Planet) follow his unique formula to the tee, always providing giggles along with chills for those viewers that are able to recognize slightly hidden tributes to other movies.
+Piranha and Gremlins (with cameos by Steven Spielberg and Robby the Robot from Forbidden Planet) follow his unique formula to the tee, always providing giggles along with chills for those viewers who are able to recognize slightly hidden tributes to other movies.

-The fabulous supporting cast includes Kevin McCarthy (Invasion of the Body Snatchers), Fiona Lewis (Strange Invaders), and Robert Picardo (Explorers).
+The fabulous supporting cast includes Kevin McCarthy (Invasion of the Body Snatchers), Fiona Lewis (Strange Invaders) and Robert Picardo (Explorers).
 Funny cameos by Dick Miller (Dante’s lucky charm), Kenneth Tobey (The Thing from Another World), legendary animator Chuck Jones, writer Boam, and director Dante.
 The fantastic music score was composed by Jerry Goldsmith (Star Trek: The Motion Picture).
 The special makeup effects were designed and created by Rob Bottin (The Thing).

 Conclusions & Final Thoughts:

-P.S.
 This is my contribution to the Meg Ryan Birthday Blogathon, hosted by Pfeiffer Pfilms and Meg Movies.